 Go to the support portal: http://support.elastic.co

-As an Elasticsearch Service customer, you will receive an email with instructions on accessing our support portal.
-Use these instructions to log into the support portal, where you can track both current and archived cases.
+As an Elasticsearch Service customer, you will receive an email with instructions how to log in to the support portal, where you can track both current and archived cases.
 If you are a new customer who just signed up for Elasticsearch Service, it can take a few hours for your support portal access to be set up.
 If you have questions in the meantime, you can always reach out to us at firstname.lastname@example.org.

 When opening a case, there are a few things you can do to get help faster: